Rich-Harris/code-red/README.md

 # code-red

 Experimental toolkit for writing x-to-JavaScript compilers.
-May end up getting used in [Svelte](https://svelte.dev), if it works.
+It is used in [Svelte](https://svelte.dev).

 ## API